policratus/pupyl/README.md

 conda install -c policratus pupyl
 ```
 _For installation troubleshooting, visit [troubleshooting](TROUBLESHOOTING.md)._

 ## 🚸 Usage

+You can call pupyl's objects directly from your application code:

 ```python
 from pupyl.search import PupylImageSearch from pupyl.web import interface